Last modified on 01 Oct 2021.

 - Local creates

-). - Only
+public_key(id_rsa.pub) &private_key(id_rsa). - Only

-. - Remote sends messages encrypted based on
+private_keycan understandpublic_key. - Remote sends messages encrypted based on

-. - Local has to use
+public_key. - Local has to use

-to understand (decrypt) remote’s messages.
+private_keyto understand (decrypt) remote’s messages.

 Generate a public key